final,accounts,financial,accounting,trading,profit,loss,account,balance,sheet,trial,balance,work,sheet,adjustments

-Making up Final Accounts :: To derive the Additional Information Needed
+Making up Final Accounts :: Deriving the Additional Information Needed

 How is the Additional Information obtained?

-Since ascertaining profits or losses involves dealing with incomes, gains, expenses and losses we can conclude that all the nominal accounts together would give us the information relating to the profits or losses made by the organisation.
+Since ascertaining profits or losses involves dealing with incomes, gains, expenses and losses, the balances of all the nominal accounts put together should give us the information relating to the profits or losses made by the organisation.

 Real accounts are related to tangible aspects.
 In general we can identify that all asset accounts are real accounts.

 Personal accounts are related to persons and organisations.
-These are persons/organisation which owe the organisation or to whom the organisation owes.
+These are persons/organisations which owe the organisation or to whom the organisation owes.
 In effect they either form creditors (liabilities) or debtors (assets).

 To derive the information relating to the position of the organisation from these real and personal accounts a statement by name "Balance Sheet" is prepared.